kadykov/kadykov.com/src/pages/md.md

 ## Unordered List

 - This item describes a full idea or observation.
 The goal here is to simulate a bullet point that might be found in technical documentation, meeting notes, or a blog post outline.
 It contains more than one sentence, allowing for evaluation of text wrapping, line spacing, and padding within the list item.
+See [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/list-style) for CSS list styling.

 - Another example of a longer list item.
 Imagine this is a design note or a comment during a code review.
 You might mention how a component behaves under certain conditions, discuss alternatives, and propose changes—all within a single bullet.
+Resources like [CSS-Tricks](https://css-tricks.com/) can be helpful.

 - Finally, a third item to test how multiple long items stack visually.
 This ensures that readers don't lose their place and that the layout remains clean and scannable, even when content in each item is substantial.
+For accessibility guidelines, visit [WCAG documentation](https://www.w3.org/WAI/WCAG21/quickref/).

 ---